Sv443-Network/JokeAPI/dev/docs/endpoints.md

 > - Parameters: `format`, `lang`
 >
 > This endpoints purpose is to delete all data that has been collected on the client that sent the request.
+> It doesn't do anything with data submitted in the request body, the only processed information is the client's IP address.
+> The IP address is used to delete the associated data.
+>
-> Deleted data includes:
+> Data deleted by this endpoint includes:
-> - joke cache
+> - Joke Cache
 >
 > As of v2.4.0 it is not possible to specify which data should be deleted, this might be added later on.